A Convection-Diffusion model on a star shaped graph

-Here, our analysis is devoted to the investigation of two classical issues that arise in the subject: prove the long time behaviour of the solutions to system \eqref{main.eq} in the case $f(s)=|s|^{q-1}s$, and previously, the global well-posedness of system \eqref{main.eq} for a more general class of admissible functions $f\in C^1(\rr)$.
-Previous results regarding the well-posedness can be found in \cite{MR2679594} for nonlinearities $f\in C(\rr)\cap C^2((0,1))$ and vanishing outside the interval $(0,1)$.
-For comparison of the results we refer to Section \ref{mainresults}.
+We will denote the initial data as $\mathbf{u}_0=(u_{0k})_{k=1}^{n+m}$.
+Here, our analysis is devoted to two classical issues: first, to prove the global well-posedness of system \eqref{main.eq} for a general class of functions $f\in C^1(\rr)$ and then to study the long time behavior of the solutions in the case $f(s)=-a|s|^{q-1}s$ with $q\geq 2$ and $a\in \rr$ such that $(n-m)a\geq 0$.
+Previous results regarding the well-posedness can be found in \cite{MR2679594} for nonlinearities $f\in C_c^2((0,1))$.
+For a comparison of our results with the previous ones we refer to Section \ref{mainresults}.